DhruvKinger/Pointer-Controller/README.md

 # Computer Pointer Controller

 ## Introduction
-Computer Pointer Controller app focusses on changing the position of mouse Pointer by the direction of eyes and Head Pose.This can take Video file or Webcam as Input and then can perform accordingly.
+Computer Pointer Controller app focusses on changing the position of mouse Pointer by the direction of eyes and Head Pose.This can take Video file or Webcam as Input and then can perform accordingly.It uses combination of different models to give us a desired output.

 ## Project Set Up and Installation
 *TODO:* Explain the setup procedures to run your project.
 For instance, this can include your project directory structure, the models you need to download and where to place them etc. Also include details about how to install the dependencies your project requires.